 - Rapid eye movement (REM) – deep sleep, high brain activity levels

-Allowing for your dog to sleep as much as he needs is important, especially since they get so little REM sleep cycle.
-A new study in 2017 using canine brain scans observed that dogs are learning while they’re sleeping.
-Researchers tested 15 dogs and discovered that sleeping impacts how well these pets are able to absorb new information, such as training practice (Kis, et al. 2017).
+Researchers tested 15 dogs and discovered that sleeping impacts how well these pets can absorb new information, such as training practice (Kis, et al. 2017).

 When Is It too Much?